chocolord/nvimfiles/README.md

 NVimFiles
 ===

+Hello world.

-This is my VIM configuration, it uses [Vim-Plug](https://github.com/junegunn/vim-plug) to manage plugins, NERDTree, Deoplete, Ale, UltiSnips and other fancy plugins.
+This is my NeoVim configuration, it uses [Lazy](https://github.com/folke/lazy.nvim) to manage plugins, NVIMTree, nvim-cmp, LSP-config, UltiSnips and other fancy plugins.

 ## Table of contents